Work Out Your Deductions: Tax Write-Offs for Personal Trainers

 If you have a deductible home office (see below), you can also generally deduct the cost of driving from home to the gym where you regularly conduct training classes.
 If you don’t have a home office, such driving is probably not going to save you money, because driving from home to a regular workplace is considered nondeductible commuting by the IRS.

 There are two ways to deduct your driving expenses.
 The first way is to use the standard mileage rate.
 This way, you deduct a set amount for each business mile you drive.
-For 2023, this amount is 65.5 cents.
-65.5 cents sounds small, but it can really add up.
-5,000 business miles at 65.5 cents/mile = a $3,275 tax deduction.
+For 2026, that amount is 72.5 cents per mile through June 30 and 76 cents from July 1.
+76 cents sounds small, but it can really add up: 5,000 business miles at 76 cents/mile = a $3,800 tax deduction.

 The second way is to deduct your actual car expenses.
 This requires you to keep track of everything you spend on gas, repairs, and other car expenses.
 You then usually deduct the business portion of the total amount—for example, if you drive 20% of the time for your personal training business, you deduct 20% of your total car expenses, plus an amount for depreciation.
 You can typically get a bigger deduction with this method if you spend a lot on car expenses and don’t drive many business miles.